jump-dev/jump-dev.github.io/pages/governance.md

 * Oscar Dowson (@odow)

-A new core contributor may be added by consensus of the current core contributors and notification to the [Steering Council].
+A new core contributor may be added by consensus of the current core contributors and notification to the [Steering Committee].

 Before becoming a core contributor, it is expected that the community member is a [repository maintainer](#repository-maintainers) of several repositories in